wzwld/ASHF-Net/README.md

 # ASHF-Net
 This code repository is used to store the source code of ASHF-Net.
-The corresponding paper is currently under review, and the authors will publicly release the source code after acceptance.
+We currently plan to release the code after the paper is officially indexed by WOS (Web of Science).